pclov3r/iq_tool/README.md

 *   **Known Issues:**
     *   It's experimental.
 Expect bugs.
     *   Windows builds are 64-bit only.
 I see no reason to post 32-bit ones given Windows 10 is end of life soon and Windows 11 is 64-bit only.
 If I'm wrong and it's required open an issue.
+    *   As mentioned, IQ correction may not be functioning correctly.

 *   **Roadmap:**
     *   [ ] Add RTL-SDR support.